MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pos-basics-claim.md

 ---
 title: PointOfService device claim and enable model
-description: Use the Point of Service device claim and enable APIs to claim devices and enable them for I/O operations. ms.date: 06/19/2018 ms.topic: article
+description: Use the Point of Service device claim and enable APIs to claim devices and enable them for I/O operations. ms.date: 05/04/2023 ms.topic: article

-keywords: windows 10, uwp, point of service, pos ms.localizationpriority: medium
+ms.localizationpriority: medium
 ---

 # Point of Service device claim and enable model

+Use the Point of Service device claim and enable APIs to claim devices and enable them for I/O operations.

 ## Claiming for exclusive use

-After you have successfully created a PointOfService device object, you must claim it using the appropriate claim method for the device type before you can use the device for input or output.
+After creating a [PointOfService device object](pos-basics-deviceobject.md), you must claim it using the appropriate claim method for the device type before you can use the device for input or output.
 Claim grants the application exclusive access to many of the device's functions to ensure that one application does not interfere with the use of the device by another application.
-Only one application can claim a PointOfService device for exclusive use at a time.
+Only one application at a time can claim a PointOfService device for exclusive use.

 > [!Note]
 > The claim action establishes an exclusive lock to a device, but does not put it into an operational state.
 See [Enable device for I/O operations](#enable-device-for-io-operations) for more information.